 It took me a while to realise what was familiar about the laughter that drew me away from the street.
 It was a peal of laughter I’d heard before, travelling across rooms and yards in our Dulwich home.
 The laughter that was eaten away, one cough at a time, as the tumour in Felicity’s throat grew tentacles and took over our lives.

 I stood at the same spot until she was done laughing.
 I watched as night sneaked upon the city, and she tucked her money into a tiny purse, bade farewell to her co-beggars and disappeared into the night.
-I was at the same spot long after she left, and dawn spread its canopy over Port Harcourt and beyond.
+I was at the same spot long after she left, and dusk spread its canopy over Port Harcourt and beyond.

 The last chore on my list remained unchecked.

 I was back the next day, and the days after that, standing by the walkway, staring at this woman whose laughter pulled me away from death.
 There was always something new to stare at, something new to remind me of home, of Felicity.

 There was her temple, folding into thin layers like expensive satin when she smiled.
 The slight curl of her lips when she was peeved.
 And when she invited me to sit with them on the fourth day, there was the faint smell of the jojoba oil in her hair, just like Felicity’s.
 There were the uncomfortable ones, too: her fist rubbing her thighs in a way that was neither aggressive nor comforting when a stranger spat in her bowl.
 There was the squaring of her shoulders when an older man asked her to return to her country.
 There was the scoff, loud enough to latch itself on the back of its victim when a young man had propositioned her – you better marry me, he’d said, or you will be sent back to your country and die of hunger.